 The beA was first launched in 2016, and a plethora of shortcomings and security flaws surfaced immediately.
 It simply wasn’t state of the art.
 As a result, hardly anyone was using it, because why would they.

 However, statute decreed 1 January 2018 as the official starting date for the duty to use it, if only passively.
-Passively means: whatever gets sent to a lawyer’s beA since the starting date is deemed delivered to this lawyer.
+Passively means: whatever gets sent to a lawyer’s beA since the starting date has to be taken note of by this lawyer.
 Think summons, court orders, written pleadings by your opponent’s legal counsel, things like that.

 So 1 January 2018 was the day.
 But as it happened, in late December 2017 the operators switched off the beA.
 Even more severe defects had surfaced.
 So severe were these that the operators decided they couldn’t unleash the beA on the (not so) unsuspecting German legal profession.